Overview of Service Manger OLAP cubes for advanced analytics

 The following illustration shows an OLAP cube that contains the Date, Region, and Product dimensions.

-For example, Microsoft team members might want a quick and simple summary of the sales of the Xbox One gaming console in 2016.
+For example, Microsoft team members might want a quick and simple summary of the sales of the Xbox One gaming console in applicable version.
 They can further drill down to get sales figures for a more focused time frame.
 Business analysts may want to examine how the sales of Xbox One consoles were affected by the launch of the new console design and the Kinect for Xbox One.
 This helps them determine what sales trends are occurring and what potential revisions of business strategy are needed.
 By filtering on the date dimension, this information can be quickly delivered and consumed.
 This slicing and dicing of data is enabled only because the dimensions have been designed with attributes and data that can easily be filtered and grouped by the customer.

 In Service Manager, all OLAP cubes share a common set of dimensions.
 All dimensions use the primary data warehouse data mart as their source, even in multiple data mart scenarios.
 In multiple data mart scenarios, this can possibly lead to dimension key errors during processing of the cube.